 types of data collection used to enhance product performance and

 provide assistance, but the line between that and eavesdropping is

-bad enough, there's a storm gathering in that ever-popular Cloud, too.
+bad enough, there's a storm gathering in the ever-popular cloud, too.

 Pay attention to network